dddat1017/Bidirectional-Dijkstra/README.md

 # Bidirectional-Dijkstra

 ## About
-Implementation of the Bidirectional Dijktra's algorithm to solve shortest path problems on any weighted directed graph.
+Implementation of the Bidirectional Dijktra's algorithm to solve shortest-path problems on any weighted directed graph.

 ## Setup
 Read over `graph/Graph.h` to understand the requirements for your graph.
 Derive a subclass from `Graph` and override the pure virtual functions.